-How to access UK banking for students from South Korea
+How to access a UK account for students from South Korea

 Most leading UK universities have several hundred international students from South Korea, adding up to several thousand nationwide.